 There are many hidden bars in Hong Kong, did you know?
 Or are they just so well hidden you had no clue?
 Well, that’s what Time Out is for.
-In fact, the whole ‘hidden bar’ thing can sometimes feel like a gimmick or a substitute for actually serving decent drinks.
+In fact, the whole ‘hidden bar’ or 'speakeasy' thing can sometimes feel like a gimmick or a substitute for actually serving decent drinks.
 The few establishments like that have given the rest a bad name because some of Hong Kong’s very best bars are ones that are a little secretive and not so easy to find.
 Read on to discover the best.

 Hong Kong’s best hidden bars

 One of the most low-key Hong Kong’s hidden cocktail bars, 001 is easy to miss unless you know it’s there.
 A recessed black door set behind the market stalls on Graham Street, a dim spotlight and doorbell are the only signs that you’re in the right place.
 Fortunately, 001 doesn’t rely on its gimmick as a hidden bar to pull in punters.
 The cocktails here are excellent and there’s a strong selection of spirits too.
 At times you can even find the elusive Pappy Van Winkle bourbon in stock, provided you’re willing to pay the high price, of course.

 The Diplomat is a speakeasy concept hidden in Soho’s H Code, promising renewed classics of American cocktails, expertly crafted by award-winning mixologist John Nugent (formerly of Lily & Bloom).
 Despite its small-scale of 18 seats, The Diplomat boosts a classy yet intimate interior.
 The drinks are relatively affordable while the cosy gastropub’s burgers, fries, and truffled mac and cheese are to die for.
 What’s worth noting is that they offer $40 mini cocktails for the lightweights, non-drinkers that want a taste, or if you just wanted a little extra for the road.